Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 About the opportunity

-This five-day event will be held at Novotel 10/14 Eastern Beach Rd, Geelong VIC on the 23rd–27th of October 2023.
+This five-day event will be held at Novotel 10/14 Eastern Beach Rd, Geelong VIC from the 28 October to the 1 of November 2024.

 Run by experts in educational and arts fundraising, APIEF is an in-depth training event offering interactive sessions covering a diverse range of topics including annual and regular giving, major gifts, bequests and legacies, campaigns, stewardship, ethics, effective prospect tracking, making the case for support and more.